joheenc/joheenc.github.io/index.md

 I'm a second-year PhD student at MIT working in high-energy astrophysics.
 My advisor is [Erin Kara](https://www.erinkara.space/), and I also work closely with [Kevin Burdge](https://physics.mit.edu/research/pappalardo-fellowships-in-physics/kevin-burdge/) and [Riccardo Arcodia](https://rarcodia.github.io/).

 I studied astrophysics and computer science as an undergrad at Columbia, where I worked with [Frits Paerels](http://user.astro.columbia.edu/~frits/Frits.html) on X-ray astronomy and [David Kipping](https://www.coolworldslab.com) on extrasolar planets, graduating in 2022.
 Before that, I grew up in suburban New Jersey.
-Here is a [nice poem](https://joheenc.github.io/elson.pdf) summarizing how I feel about my work.

 ## Research Interests

-High-energy astrophysics provides unique laboratories for questions in strong gravity, plasma physics, and atomic physics, and my research broadly studies compact object accretion and binaries to uncover insights in these areas.
+High-energy astrophysics provides unique laboratories for studying strong gravity, plasma physics, and atomic physics; my research broadly studies compact object accretion and binaries to uncover insights in these areas.
 Currently I'm working on:
 - [Quasi-Periodic Eruptions (QPEs)](https://arxiv.org/ftp/arxiv/papers/1909/1909.04693.pdf), a newly discovered type of recurring X-ray transient which may be the first-known electromagnetic counterparts to [EMRIs](https://en.wikipedia.org/wiki/Extreme_mass_ratio_inspiral)
 - [Tidal Disruption Events](https://en.wikipedia.org/wiki/Tidal_disruption_event), which are exciting high-energy systems to probe rapid accretion under strong gravity
 - [Ultracompact binaries](https://en.wikipedia.org/wiki/AM_Canum_Venaticorum_star), which are interesting as both low-frequency (mHz) gravitational wave sources and possible progenitors of Type Ia supernovae